skillrepos/prom-start-v2/labs.md

 /workspaces/prom-start-v2/extra/ping-db.sh roar 60 0.5
 ```

-11. After this runs, after you refresh, on the Alerts tab, you should be able to see that the alert was fired.
+11. After this runs, refresh Prometheus in the browser.
+Then, on the Alerts tab, you should be able to see that the alert was fired.
 You can expand it to see details.

 ![alert firing](./images/promstart40.png?raw=true "alert firing")